xorbitsai/inference/xinference/deploy/docker/pypiserver/README.md

 The mirror's GPU stack targets CUDA 13.0 and Python 3.12 (matching the `xprobe/xinference` runtime image).
 CUDA 12.8/12.9 remain supported by online runtime installs, but their stacks are not included in this prebuilt mirror.
+The mirror also carries only the CPU build of `xllamacpp`; its GPU wheels come from a separate CUDA-specific index.
+Preinstall the matching GPU wheel in a custom runtime image when llama.cpp GPU acceleration is required air-gapped.

 Git and non-wheel direct references cannot be reproduced faithfully through a simple index.
 The generator records them, the selfcheck reports them as